 If you are making an online transaction or storing bank details, it is important to speak to your bank and understand the precautions you need to take.
 However, your information is safe in such situation.

-Research shows that seniors get on better with a tablet which has a touchscreen than a traditional computer so given a choice always choose a tablet or a smartphone.
+Research shows that seniors get on better with a tablet that has a touchscreen than a traditional computer so given a choice always choose a tablet or a smartphone.

 12. Search History